Skip to main content

 // pkgpath:"gno.land/r/test/test"

-// ) == std.NewCodeRealm("gno.land/r/test/test")
+// ) == testing.NewCodeRealm("gno.land/r/test/test")

 }

-func AnotherPublic() {
+func AnotherPublic(_ realm) {

 ...